springwolf/springwolf.github.io/docs/configuration/configuration.md

 # Configuration

-There are 2 ways to configure springwolf:
+There are 2 ways to configure springwolf and cannot be combined:

-1. `application.properties`, which is simple and should suit most use-cases
+1. `application.properties`, which is simple and moves all configuration to this file and annotations
-2. `AsyncApiDocket`, which allows adding producers and consumers via code (and avoiding annotations)
+2. (deprecated) `AsyncApiDocket`, which allows adding producers and consumers via code (instead of annotations)

 <Tabs>
   <TabItem value="application.properties" label="application.properties" default>